 What’s the scenery like on the Canadian Rockies train?

 I loaded up my Kindle with books and my laptop with films for the journey but ended up spending most of my time staring out of the window instead.
 Travelling from Vancouver to Jasper by train is a procession of stunning views, especially on the last morning in the Rockies, so it’s worth waking up early to make the most of it.

 Look out for the cascading Pyramid Falls, the Rockies’ tallest peak Mount Robson, and the Yellowhead Pass, a Continental Divide where the rivers change direction.
-You might see some wildlife along the way too – I saw a family of deer alongside the tracks at sunrise.
+You might see some wildlife along the way too – I saw a deer alongside the tracks at sunrise.
 The best views are from the observation carriage as it’s up a bit higher with a curved glass roof.